 Description

-SCA Director and Architect Bob Estrin designed a robust solar-powered pump house that integrates two outdoor showers, a sink, and an outdoor kitchen.
-The building catches rainwater and recycles greywater for irrigation in our in-development permaculture garden.
-Several locals and SCA student alumni participated and donated necessary components to make this necessary infrastructure possible.
+The first new building we constructed was primarily a piece of water infrastructure, a solar-powered pump house integrating two outdoor showers, a sink, and an outdoor kitchen.
+The building catches rainwater and recycles greywater for irrigation.
 Local earth builder Jamie Cowdery led the earthbag construction.
-Fibers artist and alumni of SCA’s first student volunteer program, T Palermo collaborated on a custom canvas enclosure for the showers.
+Fibers artist and SCA alumni T Palermo collaborated on a custom canvas enclosure for the showers.
 Local blacksmith and artist Alex Kamelhair helped forge and fabricate the steel frame for the canvas shower enclosure.
 Local craftsman Larry Sunderland helped with the doors and other finish details.
 Photovoltaic panels, solar water heating panels, a water pump, a 300-gallon water tank, and some of the plumbing and electrical components were donated.
 We planted 25 trees donated by the Apache Corporation through Property Owners Association Terlingua Ranch Inc. (POATRI) which are irrigated by gravity-fed greywater and pressurized drip irrigation installed from the pump house building.

 Spring 2021 Student Volunteer Program